 9. Stratford upon Avon, recreation ground

 A really old fashioned course, a bit run down, but set in the recreation ground overlooking the river and theatre.
+Nice if you combine it with a day at one of the events or a picnic.

 10. Babbacombe model village, Devon